From right to left The Publicans are:

 Flan O'Briens, 21 Westgate St, Bath BA1 1EP

-What started out with a Pogues-style song lamenting the closing of our favourite pub somehow grew into a lively heap of stories, about growing up, being grown up, all that happened in between.
-Some may also be about drinking!
-We play our mix Irish folk and English indie with reckless enthusiasm and hope that everyone enjoys listening to these songs as much as we do playing them.
+What started out with a song lamenting the closing of our favourite pub somehow grew into a lively heap of true and untrue stories about life, love, drink and the inappropriate use of dairy squirty cream.
+Our style is mix of Irish folk and English indie, played with reckless enthusiasm and good humor.

 The Publicans bring the craic to this monster one day fest in Somerset's golden north.